Denubis/instructor-training-8-sessions/_episodes/01-welcome.md

 > 5. I have taught at the primary or secondary education level.
 > 6. I have taught informally through outreach programs, hackathons, libraries, laboratory demonstrations, and similar activities.
 >
 > **Why are you taking this course?
-What goals do you have for today and tomorrow?**
+What goals do you have for this workshop?**
 >
 > If time permits, the trainer may have you discuss these answers in small groups
 > (in breakout rooms if online), or all together as a group.
+{: .challenge}

+> ## Making groups
+>
+> Find people you're likely to teach with in geographic or institutional proximity.
+They'll be your group for this workshop.
+Write down your group in our shared document.
 {: .challenge}

 To make sure everyone has the
 same context, we'll give a brief overview of the Carpentries